What is the Scope of MBA in India?

 4. Personal and Professional Circumstances

 Consider your current personal and professional circumstances.
 Are you able to dedicate the time and effort required for an online MBA?
-Will the flexibility of an online programme help you balance other commitments?
+Will the flexibility of an online program help you balance other commitments?

 5. Learning Style